Lawmakers Pass Bill Restricting Foreign Vessels on Nigerian Waters

 Udora Orizu in Abuja

-The passage followed the consideration and adoption of a report on the Bill’s clauses laid by the Chairman of the House Committee on Maritime Safety, Education & Administration, Hon.
-Lynda
+The passage followed the consideration and adoption of a report on the bill’s clauses laid by the Chairman of the House Committee on Maritime Safety, Education and Administration, Hon.
+Lynda Ikpeazu.

-Ikpeazu had, in her debate on its general principles, said that the passage would reposition the Nigerian maritime sector to achieve its potential.
+Ikpeazu had in her debate on its general principles said the passage would reposition the Nigerian maritime sector to reach its potential.

-This is to ensure that specific vessels carrying out commercial activities within our maritime domain are adequately covered.

-Clauses 9, 10, 11 and 12 amend Sections 35, 36, 37 and 40 of the Principal Act by increasing the penalties for the contravention of specific provisions.
+Clauses 9, 10, 11 and 12 amends Sections 35, 36, 37 and 40 of the Principal Act by increasing the penalties for the contravention of specific provisions.

-Meanwhile, at the plenary, the lawmakers adopting a motion sponsored by Hon.
-Muhammad Alkali, urged the Federal Roads Maintenance Agency (FERMA) to urgently rehabilitate the near collapsed bridges of Farin Gada; Gadan Bako; Gadan Sogai; Gada Biyu and Cele Bridges in Bassa and Jos North Local Government Areas of Plateau State.
+Meanwhile at the plenary, the lawmakers, while adopting a motion sponsored by Hon.
+Muhammad Alkali, urged the Federal Roads Maintenance Agency (FERMA) to urgently rehabilitate the near collapsed bridges of Farin Gada, Gadan Bako, Gadan Sogai, Gada Biyu, and Cele Bridges in Bassa and Jos North Local Government Areas of Plateau State.

 They mandated the Committee on FERMA to capture the rehabilitation of the aforementioned bridges in the 2023 budget estimates.